Published May 2019, updated July 2020

 The standard US corporate tax rate of 21% applies if over 50% of the company is owned by non-bona fide residents of PR.

 So if you don’t want to move to Puerto Rico, or have over 50% non-resident owners, there is no tax advantage to a PR company.

-As an expat with the right offshore structure, you could draw a salary of about $100,000 tax free.
+As a US taxpayer abroad with the right offshore structure, you could draw a salary of about $100,000 tax-free.
 If you qualify for the FEIE you would pay no federal income tax and no Social Security/Medicare taxes.
 You would still pay tax on capital gains and dividends from the company.

 Other advantages include that you have less commitment cost, i.e. no need to hire employees or donate.
 There is also no obligation to be in one place.